NHS-Dev/geomet-nsrps-streamflow-tutorials/README.md

 Known limitations:
 * WCS layers are not accessible through GIS packages - the GeoMet implementation is not compatible with QGIS or either Esri product.
-* Although WCS is gradually being replaced by OGC API - Coverages in GeoMet, the authentication component and consequently the prediction products are not yet available through that protocol.
+* Although WCS is gradually being replaced by *OGC API - Coverages* in GeoMet, the authentication component and consequently the prediction products are not yet available through that protocol.
 * The 'hidden', authentication-protected layers cannot be listed through a programmed or user interface command; the user must request the specific layer by name.
-A list of available layers is included at the end of this file.
+A list of available layers will be included at the end of this file.